paradigmn/ultrastar_pitch/README.md

 a strong female voice can get an accuracy of over 90%, while a rock song with loud background music and a rough male voice can drop below 30%.

-The average accuracy of the original approach is 54%, while the deep learning one is about 75% correct.
+The average accuracy of the original approach is 54%, while deep learning is about 75% correct.

 ### functionality